-Our Sales Depend on Payment and Reimbursement from Third-Party Payors, and a Reduction in Payment Rate or Reimbursement Could Result in Decreased Use or Sales of Our Products.
+Our Sales Depend on Payment and Reimbursement from Third-Party Payors, and a Reduction in Payment Rate or Reimbursement Could Result in Decreased Use or Sales of Our Products

-In both domestic and foreign markets, sales of our products are dependent, in part, on the availability of reimbursement from third-party payors such as state and federal governments, under programs such as Medicare and Medicaid in the U.S., and private insurance plans.
+In both domestic and foreign markets, sales of our products are dependent, in part, on the availability of reimbursement from third-party payers such as state and federal governments, under programs such as Medicare and Medicaid in the U.S., and private insurance plans.
 In certain foreign markets, the pricing and profitability of our products generally are subject to government controls.
 In the U.S., there have been, there are, and we expect there will continue to be, a number of state and federal proposals that could limit the amount that state or federal governments will pay to reimburse the cost of pharmaceutical and biologic products.
 Recent Medicare reforms have lowered the reimbursement rate for many of our products.
 We are not able to predict the full impact of these reforms and its regulatory requirements on our business.
 However, we believe that legislation that reduces reimbursement for our products could adversely impact our business.
-In addition, we believe that private insurers, such as managed care organizations, may adopt their own reimbursement reductions in response to such legislation.
+In addition, we believe that private insurers, such as managed care organizations, may adopt their own reimbursement reductions unilaterally, or in response to such legislation.
 Reduction in reimbursement for our products could have a material adverse effect on our results of operations.
-Also, we believe the increasing emphasis on managed care in the U.S. has and will continue to put pressure on the price and usage of our products, which may adversely impact product sales.
+Also, we believe the increasing emphasis on management of the utilization and cost of health care in the U.S. has and will continue to put pressure on the price and usage of our products, which may adversely impact product sales.
 Further, when a new therapeutic product is approved, the availability of governmental and/or private reimbursement for that product is uncertain, as is the amount for which that product will be reimbursed.
-We cannot predict the availability or amount of reimbursement for our approved products or product candidates, including those at a late stage of development, and current reimbursement policies for marketed products may change at any time.
+We cannot predict the availability or amount of reimbursement for our approved products or product candidates, including those at a any stage of development, and current reimbursement policies for marketed products may change at any time.
+In addition, benefit designs by government and private payers that provide coverage but require more cash outlay from the patient may have the affect of reducing utilization of our products.